piwheels/piwheels/docs/importer.rst

 .. image:: import_protocol.*
     :align: center

-1. The importer send ``["IMPORT", abi_tag, package, version, status, duration, output, files]``:
+1. The importer sends ``["IMPORT", abi_tag, package, version, status, duration, output, files]``:

    * *abi_tag* is either ``None``, indicating that the master should use the